Sagar04-2000/edstrument_app/README.md

 • An OrderItem is associated with one Product.

 ####Deliverables
 Created a SQL Script to create the schema.
-You can refer for sql queries and db design to Task2-SQL folder in the root directory.
+You can refer for sql queries and db design to Task2-SQL folder in the root directory.(Shared on email as well).